Interstate 78 in Pennsylvania: Interstate 178

-Interstate 178 (I-178) was a proposed spur from I-78 but was canceled because the Liberty Bell Museum was in the path of the proposed expressway.
+Interstate 178 (I-178) was a proposed spur from I-78 but was canceled because the Liberty Bell Museum, which had since closed, was in the path of the proposed expressway.
 Additionally, locals opposed the destruction of Sixth and Seventh Streets to accommodate the highway.
 The planned northern terminus would have been between the 15th Street and PA 145 interchanges.
 If built, I-178 would have connected US 22, formerly designated I-78, into Allentown.

 This route was shown in Rand McNally atlases in the late 1960s but was not included in the 1971 federal Interstate route log.
 The route was supposed to end near Muhlenberg College.

 Interstate 378

 I-378 was the designation for a spur route that would extend from I-78 into Bethlehem.
-At the time, I-78 was designated as the Lehigh Valley Thruway, concurrent with US 22.
+At the time, I-78 was to be designated as the Lehigh Valley Thruway, concurrent with US 22.
 Unlike I-178, the route was built.
-When I-78 was later redirected south of this area, I-378 had no direct connection to I-78 and therefore was renumbered to PA 378.
+When I-78 was built as a new route south of this area, I-378 had no direct connection to I-78 and therefore was renumbered to PA 378.
 The route still remains, as a freeway with exits and their own numbers.

-When I-178 and I-378 were planned (and I-378 was built), I-78 ran the length of the Lehigh Valley Thruway.
-Later, I-78 was rerouted onto a bypass route south of the Thruway.
+When I-178 and I-378 were planned (and I-378 was built), I-78 was to run the length of the Lehigh Valley Thruway.
+Later, I-78 was built as a new route south of the Thruway.
 This was due to opposition to continue the concurrency with the Lehigh Valley Thruway into New Jersey.